-Bill Cosby to Be Released From Prison After Court Overturns Conviction - E!
+Bill Cosby Released From Prison After Court Overturns Conviction - E!
 Online

 A spokesperson for the Pennsylvania Department of Corrections also tells E!
 News, "The Pennsylvania Department of Corrections is in receipt of today's court decision.
 Work is underway to complete the necessary paperwork, and Mr. Cosby will be released as soon as practical."

-Cosby, was accused of drugging and sexually assaulting Andrea Constand in 2004, was sentenced by a judge in September 2018.
-Judge Steven T. O'Neill, who delivered the three to 10 year sentence, said at the time, "Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy."
+Cosby, who was accused of drugging and sexually assaulting Andrea Constand in 2004, was sentenced by a judge in September 2018.
+Judge Steven T. O'Neill, who delivered the three-to-10 year sentence, said at the time, "Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy."

 The judge also noted, "Any lesser sentence would take away from the seriousness of the crime."